arcadia-unity/fighter-tutorial/README.md

 6. Once Arcadia has loaded, in the editor menubar select `Arcadia > Build > Internal Namespaces`.
 This will compile the core Arcadia namespaces for faster startup times.
 7. Connect to Arcadia using your favorite editor (instructions here).
+8. Open the fighter tutorial scene by going to `File > Open Scene` and selecting `fighter.unity`.

+If you forgot to create the new project in 2D mode, press the `2D` button in the Scene view.

 Starter code for the following walkthrough, with the completed file commented out, can be found at `fighter-tutorial/Assets/fighter_tutorial/core.clj`.